Skip to main content

 A useful audit looks like this:

-This is where Nyman Media’s fractional CMO model fits: we enter with operator discipline, rebuild the budget around the company’s actual growth problem, tighten the cadence, and give leadership a clear answer for how marketing should invest in the AI age.
+This is where the fractional CMO model earns its place: we come in, rebuild the budget around the company's actual growth problem, set a clear review rhythm, and give leadership a straight answer on how marketing should invest as AI reshapes the work.

 The next move: build your CMO marketing budget from this quarter's required learning agenda, protect separate brand and demand envelopes, then benchmark the plan before finance locks it.